The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: Preliminaries

-\begin{definition}[Intermediate VPL] A VPL $L$ is intermediate if it is quasi-counterfree and $L=L(G)$ for some vertically visibly pushdown grammar $G$ for which $\newR(G)=\{(u,v)\in\Con(\Sigma)\mid S\Rightarrow_G^* uSv\}$ is weakly-length synchronous but not length synchronous. \end{definition} \sg{Hier jeweils Beispiele einer kontextfreien Sprache $L=L(G)$ einer vertically visibly pushdown Grammatik erwähnen, sodass $\newR(G)$ weakly length-synchronous bzw. nicht quasi-counterfree ist und nicht in $\ACO$ ist, sondern gar $\TCO$-hart.}
+\begin{defi}[Intermediate VPL] A VPL $L$ is intermediate if it is quasi-counterfree and $L=L(G)$ for some vertically visibly pushdown grammar $G$ for which is weakly length-synchronous but not length-synchronous. \end{defi}

 Thus the languages $\SM_{k,l}$ from Example~\ref{example SM} are all intermediate VPLs.
 Loosely speaking, they are the simplest intermediate VPLs.
-We have the following conjecture. \begin{conjecture} There is no intermediate VPL that is in $\ACCO$ or $\TCO$-hard under constant-depth reductions. \end{conjecture} In fact, the authors are not even aware of any intermediate VPL that is provably not in $\ACO$.
-An indication for the inadequacies of known techniques to prove it is that the {\em robustness}~\cite{Juknabook} of intermediate VPLs can be proven to be constant.
+We remark that every intermediate language is in $\TCO$.
+We have the following conjecture. \begin{conj} There is no intermediate VPL that is in $\ACCO$ or $\TCO$-hard. \end{conj} In fact, the authors are not even aware of any intermediate VPL that is provably not in $\ACO$.
+An indication for the inadequacy of known techniques to prove the latter is that the {\em robustness}~\cite{Juknabook} of intermediate VPLs can be proven to be constant.
 Further techniques, based for instance on the {\em switching lemma}~\cite{Hastad86} or on the {\em polynomial method}~\cite{Beigel93} also do not seem to be applicable.

 Our main result is the following theorem.